Program Directors and Discipline Coordinators ()

 - For details of Program Directors and Discipline Coordinators for postgraduate coursework programs please see: Program directors and discipline coordinators

 This specialisation is available for continuing students who commenced study before 2017.
 New students commening study from 2017 are able to complete the new Business Economics specialisation.

 The Economics specialisation builds a clear understanding of the overall context of business and government.
 The core units, with their strong focus on social data and events, give graduates the competitive edge in areas of analysis and policy work.
-The Discipline of Economics at the University of Sydney is one of the important training grounds for Economists in the region.
-The Economics specialisation includes in-depth analysis of microeconomics and macroeconomics, investigating market structure and strategic business decisions.
+The Economics specialisation includes in depth analysis of microeconomics and macroeconomics, investigating market structure and strategic business decisions.
 An international focus on money and finance is paramount in keeping up with the globalised nature of contemporary economics.
-As well as providing essential perspectives on international economics, the course includes the study of industrial competitiveness, as well as trade and development, and bank management.
+As well as providing essential perspectives on international economics, the specialisation includes the study of industrial competitiveness, as well as trade and development, and bank management.

 This specialisation is offered by the School of Economics in the Faculty of Arts and Social Sciences.